Abidoyesimze/Attestify/README.md

 ##  What is Attestify?

-Attestify is a decentralized savings platform that makes high-yield DeFi accessible to everyone.
-By combining **identity verification**, **automated yield generation**, and **AI-powered financial assistance**, we've created a savings experience that's as simple as traditional banking but with the benefits of decentralized finance.
+Attestify is a verified yield generation platform that automates DeFi investments for everyone.
+By combining **identity verification**, **automated fund deployment**, and **AI-powered financial assistance**, we deploy your funds to DeFi protocols (like Aave) to earn competitive yields—no technical knowledge required.

 **Start earning 3-15% APY with just 10 cUSD - no technical knowledge required.**